-Teachers also receive training in ELL practices.
+Teachers also receive training in ELL practices and cultural competency.
 Further training opportunities are offered on equity, student mastery, and culturally responsive instruction.
 Each fall teachers receive professional development that focuses on the characteristics of dyslexia and convergence insufficiency syndrome, and the process of involving the school's Student Support Team in providing appropriate interventions.